 The Journey to Organic Certification

 Despite being small, we have large ambitions to prove that a small, mixed, regenerative farm can be viable.
-In order to prove it, we need to have external checks in place that convince others that we are actually doing what we claim.
+In order to prove it, we need to have external checks in place that demonstrate to others that we are actually doing what we claim.
 The Soil Association provides that third party rigour for how we grow our food.

 We are going through our organic conversion